What is USAv3?

 “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.--That to secure these rights, Governments are instituted among Men, deriving their just powers from the consent of the governed, --That whenever any Form of Government becomes destructive of these ends, it is the Right of the People to alter or to abolish it, and to institute new Government, laying its foundation on such principles and organizing its powers in such form, as to them shall seem most likely to effect their Safety and Happiness.”

-Our government has become harmful and oppressive, destructive to our lives, liberty, and happiness, and as such, it is our right and responsibility to alter or abolish it and institute a new government.
-Popular sovereignty supersedes a piece of paper; always has, always will.
+When our political bonds become harmful, not only can we change them, we should change them.
+Our government has become harmful and oppressive, destructive to our lives, liberty, and happiness, and as such, it is our right and our responsibility to alter or abolish it and institute a new government.
+Our government must serve us, not vice-versa.

-The Declaration of Independence was illegal, and the creation of the Constitution itself was extralegal, as the delegates were only supposed to reform the Articles of Confederation (our first government framework).
-The reality is that there is no predefined pathway for replacing the Constitution outright, and that is the only way to regain control of our government.
+The Declaration of Independence was treasonous to the British and the creation of the Constitution itself was technically extralegal, as the delegates were only authorized to reform the Articles of Confederation.
+The truth is that there is no preexisting pathway for replacing the Constitution outright, and replacing it outright is the only way to fully regain control of our government without the complete chaos of a violent revolution.

 Is this treason?

-No. Treason, under the U.S. Constitution, is narrowly defined as levying war against the United States or giving aid and comfort to its enemies.
+Hard no. Treason, under the U.S. Constitution, is narrowly defined as levying war against the United States or giving aid and comfort to its enemies.
 This movement does neither.
 To call it treason would be to deny the very principle America was founded on: that government derives its legitimacy from the consent of the governed.
-We are not betraying the Union, we are working to save it.
+We are not betraying the Union, we are working to save it from tyranny, we are fighting to protect the American People from societal breakdown.

 Is this sedition?

-No. Sedition under US law (18 U.S.C. § 2384) requires force or violence.
-This movement virtually guarantees non-violence, as most participating Americans would do so via the internet, putting them beyond the reach of any who wish to do them physical harm.
-The only risk of violence comes from the government’s reaction to this non-violent movement.
-The only forces this movement will use are that of rhetoric and peer pressure, the later of which is arguably the most powerful force in human psychology.
-Ghandi, Mandela, and MLK used coordinated, non-violent resistance to win over the loyalty of their society and replace oppressive regimes with far better ones.
-Coordinated, nonviolent action is the way we win.
+Hard no. Sedition under US law (18 U.S.C. § 2384) requires force or violence.
+This movement is structurally, unequivocally nonviolent.
+Most participation happens through screens, putting people beyond the reach of physical harm and eliminating false flag events.
+The only forces this movement will use are that of rhetoric and peer pressure, the latter of which is arguably the most powerful force in human psychology.

 How is movement this different from a typical revolution?